Parks & Recreation Coalition of Brookhaven (PARC)

 BirdsGA Field Trips

-Look for monthly walks - Online REGISTRATION thru GA Audubon required
+Monthly walks @ MCP - Online REGISTRATION thru GA Audubon required!!!
+Unbelievable birds sighted

 MUST REGISTER ONLINE – thru GA Birds link - https://www.birdsgeorgia.org/field-trips.html